cisagov/prescup-challenges/pc4/individual-a/round1-the-threat-is-coming-from-inside-the-ship/solution/README.md

 ## Question 3
 _Which threat actor is responsible for the malware based on the IOC matrix?_

+ - LisaArcher46
+   - Documents folder is empty (not conclusive, but implies deletion)
+   - /home/user text files are legible
+   - Pictures folder contents not zipped
+   - fake administrator account found in /etc/shadow
+   - oranges image found with malware in /usr/lib/bluetooth (may need to add .jpeg file extension to view)
+   - ports 443 and 8080 shown as listening, no reference to ports 22222 or 30000 in netstat output file

 Players are provided with a Threat Actor Matrix (TAM) as part of the challenge files.
 This table is represented as a web page where the names are randomly assigned from a list of 50 potential candidates.
 Ultimately, it does not matter what names appear in the matrix, as long as players identify and submit the corresponding actor to the IOCs found on the system.

 ![](img/image4.png)